cloudfoundry/docs-cfcr/docs/overview/architecture.md

 #Product Architecture

-This topic describes the product architecture and components of Kubo.
+This topic describes the product architecture of Kubo.

 ## Overview

-The BOSH Director manages the VMs for the Kubo instance.
+In Kubo, the [BOSH Director](https://bosh.io/docs/bosh-components.html#director) manages the VMs for the Kubo instance.
 The Director handles VM creation, health checking, and resurrection of missing or unhealthy VMs.

-The Director uses CredHub and PowerDNS to handle certificate generation within the Kubo clusters.
+The Director uses [CredHub](https://github.com/cloudfoundry-incubator/credhub) and [PowerDNS](https://doc.powerdns.com/) to handle certificate generation within the Kubo clusters.
 Credhub is also used to store the auto-generated passwords.

 ##Kubo Components

 Kubo provisions a fully working Kubernetes cluster.
+See the [Kubernetes Components](#kubernetes-components) section below for more information about how a Kubernetes cluster works.

-By default, Kubo deploys
+By default, Kubo deploys the following components:

 * 2 master nodes
 * 3 worker nodes